Updated February 2026

 The injection is relatively painless as it uses a fine needle that is inserted just under the skin (subcutaneous).
 It is often described as the feeling of a slight pinprick and only lasts for a few seconds.

-If using the vials as pictured below, you will also need Insulin syringes (1ml) which have a fine needle and are recommended for methotrexate injections.
+If using the vials as pictured below, you will also need insulin syringes (1ml) which have a fine needle and are recommended for methotrexate injections.
 These syringes have numbers written along their side to help you draw up the correct amount of liquid for the dose of methotrexate you are taking.
 Syringes can be bought in bags of 10 at the pharmacy.

 The following table tells you how much liquid to draw up for different doses and what number this is on an insulin syringe.
 Your doctor will usually prescribe a dose between 10 and 25mg.
 So, for example if your dose is 25mg of methotrexate you will need to draw up 1.0ml.
 1.0ml is the number 100 on an insulin syringe.